arindas/arindas.github.io/content/blog/segmented-log-rust.md

 +++
 title = "Building Segmented Logs in Rust: From Theory to Production!" date = 2023-08-01 description = "Explore a Rust implementation of the persistence mechanism behind message-queues and write-ahead-logs in databases.
-Embark on a journey from the original segmented log research paper to a production grade, fully tested and benchmarked implementation." draft = true
+Embark on a journey from the theoretical underpinnings to a production grade implementation of the segmented-log data structure." draft = true

 [taxonomies]